zd87pl/wpsandbox/README.md

 6. Access the WordPress admin panel (http://localhost:8080/wp-admin)
 7. Activate the following plugins:
    - Source File Interceptor
-   - Environment Variable Manager
-   - FakeWoo API
+   - wpsandbox API
-8. Access the FakeWoo Dashboard (http://localhost:3000)
+8. Access the wpsandbox Dashboard (http://localhost:3000)
-9. Use the dashboard to update environment variables and view plugin analysis results
+9. Use the dashboard to view intercepted requests, update environment variables, and analyze plugins
-10. Install or activate any WordPress plugins you want to analyze
-11. The Code Analysis Service will automatically analyze newly installed plugins

 ## Using the Frontend Dashboard

-1. Open the FakeWoo Dashboard at http://localhost:3000
+1. Open the wpsandbox Dashboard at http://localhost:3000
+2. The dashboard is divided into three main sections:

+   a.
+Intercepted Requests:
+   - View real-time updates of intercepted requests made by WordPress plugins

+   b.
+Environment Variables:
-2. In the "Environment Variables" section, you can update the Gemini API Key, Elasticsearch Address, and VirusTotal API Key
+   - Update the Gemini API Key, Elasticsearch Address, and VirusTotal API Key
+   - Click "Save Changes" to update the variables

+   c.
+Plugin Analysis:
-3. In the "Plugin Analysis" section, select a plugin from the dropdown menu to view its VirusTotal scoring and static code analysis results
+   - Select a plugin from the dropdown menu
+   - View its VirusTotal scoring and static code analysis results

 ## Managing Environment Variables

-1. Use the "Environment Variables" section on the FakeWoo Dashboard to update variables
+1. Use the "Environment Variables" section on the wpsandbox Dashboard to update variables
 2. Click "Save Changes" to update the variables
 3. The changes will be reflected in the `.env` file and the Docker environment
 4. Restart the Docker containers using `docker-compose down` followed by `docker-compose up -d` to apply the changes